-Under the equivalence $\mathsf{Grb}_{\mathrm{conn}}(X) \simeq B^2_{\mathrm{conn}}\uU(1)(X)$, one may similarly formulate the differential extension for gerbe-theoretic models as in Definition~\ref{defi:diffextco} and Definition~\ref{defi:diffextho}.
 The structure maps for both gerbe-theoretic models can be defined in a completely analogous way as in Section 3.
-We show the equivalence of these models in this section.
+Under the equivalence $\mathsf{Grb}_{\mathrm{conn}}(X) \simeq B^2_{\mathrm{conn}}\uU(1)(X)$, one may similarly formulate the axioms for differential extension in the context of gerbe-theoretic models, as in Definition~\ref{defi:diffextco} and Definition~\ref{defi:diffextho}.